chros73/rtorrent-wiki/CONFIG-Template.md

 the migration script.
 Be considerate in what you add, this is supposed to help new users to jump-start their installation, so keep things out that are not applicable to a wide range of people.
-Place advanced use-cases in the appropriate sections of the wiki like the [Configuration Guide](https://github.com/rakshasa/rtorrent/wiki/Config-Guide).
+Place advanced use-cases in the appropriate sections of the wiki, like the [Configuration Guide](https://github.com/rakshasa/rtorrent/wiki/Config-Guide).

 ```ini